W Wailes Wailes and Strang

 Westminster Marble Company

 Despite the impressive sounding title, references to this company are few.
-It is known to have supplied a small number of monuments between 1839 (at Fryerning, Essex and in fact probably not earlier than 1844) and 1852, as well as that at West Hoathly, and though simple, the quality of workmanship is high.
+It is known to have supplied a small number of monuments between 1839 (at Fryerning, Essex and in fact probably not actually made before 1844) and 1852, as well as that at West Hoathly, and though simple, the quality of workmanship is high.
 However, directories show no likely company at an address in Westminster.
-It is, however, conceivable that this is an alternative name for the better documented Patent Marble Works, Westminster, which is recorded betreen 1809 and 1853.
+It is, however, conceivable that this is an alternative name for the better documented Patent Marble Works, Westminster, which is recorded between 1809 and 1853.

 Memorial: West Hoathly